jhardenberg/rbsolve/README.md

       Re=300.d0             # Reynolds number
     &END

-Not all paramters are used for all configurations.
+Not all parameters are used for all configurations.
 For example `lapse`and `Re` are ignored for the standard Rayleigh-Bénard problem.

 ## Compiling ##